-Many thanks go to Councilwoman Sheneika Smith for providing the leadership to bring community members, artists, and Asheville City Council together to consider this proposed public art installation.
-The Arts Council is proud to serve as the coordinating body and fiscal agent for this initiative, which we and our partners agree can- in Sheneika’s words- “ galvanize solidarity and celebrate our collective movement towards addressing systemic issues locally”.
+On Sunday, July 19, 20+ artists came together to create a Black Lives Matter mural in the heart of downtown Asheville.
+Many thanks go to Councilwoman Sheneika Smith for providing the leadership to bring community members, artists, and the Asheville of City together to create this community project.
+The Asheville Area Arts Council is proud to serve as the coordinating body and fiscal agent for this initiative, which we and our partners agree can, in Sheneika’s words: “ galvanize solidarity and celebrate our collective movement towards addressing systemic issues locally”.

 Jenny Pickens is a self-taught artist from Asheville, NC.
 At a very young age she had a love for drawing and crafting with her hands.
 Pickens’s work extends across several mediums, including pencil, pen and ink, pastels, oils, fiber arts, pottery, and jewelry, but her medium of choice is acrylics.
 She has received several awards, and her work has been featured in newspapers, galleries, and festivals.
 Pickens also has several murals throughout the city, including her newest installation at LEAF Global Arts.
 Pickens says her paintings and crafts are related to cultural background, and that is something she never wants to lose.